vanHeemstraSystems/nodejs-hello-world-docker-image-headstart/README.md

 node index.js
 ````

-this is show the log as that app listening on port 8080.
-You can stop it with CTRL + C. And check out http://localhost:8080/ in your browser, it will response Hello World!.
-Alternatively if you live in terminal you can do:
+This will show the log as that app is listening on port 8080.
+You can stop it with CTRL + C. And check out http://localhost:8080/ in your browser, it will respond with Hello World!.
+Alternatively if you live in a terminal, you can do:

 ````javascript
 curl http://localhost:8080/
 ````

-which will return same Hello World! in the terminal.
+which will return the same Hello World! in the terminal.